Discover the four elements that shape our educational program.

 SDN Woolloomooloo is a unique 90 place centre located in Sydney city's inner-east.
-We welcome children from birth to school age.
+We welcome children from birth to school age, and have beautiful newly refurbished outdoor spaces.

 We have five large rooms to accommodate children of different ages, as well as an extensive outdoor space which includes an outdoor courtyard for infants and toddlers and a side garden.
 We also have a new, purpose-built landscaped play space for our preschool children which includes undulating softfall surfaces that incorporate a sandpit quarry, a climbing and balancing structure, a water play course, a water-powered elevator and a raised stage area.

 Our families say...

 “Our child really loves her carers and always looks forward to day care.”

 “I love the communication between educators.
 If I speak to one, she ensures that the rest of the team are aware of what we spoke about.
 I’m also always well-informed about my child’s progress.”